Konamiman/Nextor/docs/Nextor 3.0 What's New.md

 * [`_CDRVR`](Nextor%203.0%20Programmers%20Reference.md#311-call-a-routine-in-a-device-driver-_cdrvr-7bh) (7Bh): the driver slot byte must now have bits 6-4 set to 001.
 This is a deliberate incompatibility: the set of routines exposed by drivers has changed, and this safeguard prevents old Nextor 2 programs from unknowingly calling routines of a Nextor 3 driver.

-* [`_MAPDRV`](Nextor%203.0%20Programmers%20Reference.md#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) (7Ch): the logical unit number byte of the mapping data buffer is now unused, and new rules govern the automatic mapping of ghost drives.
+* [`_MAPDRV`](Nextor%203.0%20Programmers%20Reference.md#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) (7Ch): the logical unit number byte of the mapping data buffer is now unused, new rules govern the automatic mapping of ghost drives, and a starting sector of FFFFFFFFh in the mapping data attaches the drive to the device with no partition assigned (one is searched automatically on each access to the drive).

 ### 3.3.
 New error codes